surtarso/single-file-php-file-browser/README.md

 - Differentiates between files and folders.
 (TODO)
 - Excludes specific file extensions, such as HTML, PHP, SWP, and CSS, from the listing.

+## Usage

+To use the Single File PHP Directory Listing, follow these simple steps:

+1. Download the `index.php` file from this project.

+2. Place the `index.php` file in the folder you want to share on the web.

+3. Access the folder using a web browser.
+You can do this by entering the folder's URL in your web browser's address bar.
+For example, if you placed `index.php` in a folder called "MyFiles" on your web server, you would access it like this: `http://yourdomain.com/MyFiles/`.

+The `index.php` file will automatically generate a directory listing for the specified folder, allowing you to view and access the contained files and folders via a user-friendly web interface.

 ## Technologies Used

 - **PHP**: PHP is used to generate the directory listing and handle file system operations.